AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ## What's New in documentation?

 - Press F1 to open Stingray Help while using the Editor
-- Better filters to refine Search results
+- Better filters to refine Search results (Coming Soon)

 ## Stingray resource files